Frequently asked questions about extension of temporary residence permits for former asylum seekers and their families

 When you have completed your application, you will receive confirmation immediately on your screen that the Swedish Migration Agency has received your information.

 Once your application has been registered, the Swedish Migration Agency will send confirmation by email to the email address you provided when you first logged in to the e-service, that is, the same email address the login code was sent to.
 It can take up to one hour for the email to be sent.

-If more than one hour has passed and you have still not received confirmation by email, or your application has still not appeared in My page or Check your application, you should log into the e-service again to see if there is a paused application there.
+If more than one hour has passed and you have still not received confirmation by email, or your application has still not appeared in My page, you should log into the e-service again to see if there is a paused application there.
 Sometimes people pause their application and then forget to complete it.
 It is important that you complete your application before your current residence permit expires.